tnichols217/notes/APBiology/2/Notes/Projects/Plant Water Potential Lab.md

 6. 24 hours passed
 7. The mass of the plant tissue after it has submerged for sufficient time was remeasured
 8. The percentage change in the mass of the plant tissue was calculated
-9. Compare the concentrations with the percent change in mass
+9. The concentrations with the percent change in mass were calculated
-10. Draw conclusions
+10. Conclusions were drawn

 ## Data
 ### Raw Data